earthquake-early-warning-system/jled/README.md

 #### Candle

-In candle mode the random flickering of a candle is simulated.
+In candle mode the random flickering of a candle or fire is simulated.
+The builder method has the following signature:
+  `Candle(uint8_t speed, uint8_t jitter, uin16_t period)`

+* `speed` - controls the speed of the effect.
+0 for fastest, increasing speed divides into halve per increment.
+Default value is 7.
+* `jitter` - amount of jittering.
+0 none (constant on), 255 maximum.
+Default
+  value is 15.
+* `period` - Period of effect in ms.  Default is 0xffff.

+The default settings simulate a candle.
+For a fire effect for example use call the method with `Candle(5 /*speed*/, 100 /* jitter*/)`.

 ##### Candle example